Medication Disposal

 • Community Outreach Building, 10741 Little Patuxent Parkway, Columbia, 21044.
 (During COVID, may not accept medication.)

-If you have sharps (needles, syringes and EpiPens), contact HC DrugFree’s office.
-Do NOT put them in the boxes.
-Thank you for keeping us all safe
+Do NOT put sharps (needles, syringes, and EpiPens) in Police boxes.
+Thank you for keeping us all safe.

 Previous Collection Results Here